 Germany to build up reserve vaccine capacity to fight future pandemics

-The government plans to launch a call for tenders for so-called pandemic preparedness contracts with a five-year term, he told a news conference.
+The government plans to launch a call for tenders for so-called pandemic preparedness contracts with a five-year term so that vaccine doses "can be activated quickly if the worst comes to the worst," Spahn told a news conference.

-"We in the government have agreed that we want to provide capacity for production of vaccines in and for Germany," Spahn said, adding this could be activated very quickly so that vaccine production could start at short notice.

 Manufacturing setbacks and an over-reliance on European Union approval for supplies slowed Germany's rollout of COVID-19 vaccines.
 It wants to boost domestic production to ensure it is not deprived of shots in future pandemics.